The generalized Auslander-Reiten duality on a module category: Generalized Auslander--Reiten duality on fpC

 \begin{lemma} Let $f \colon M \to N$ be a morphism in $\fp \C$. \begin{enumerate} \item $f$ is projectively trivial in $\fp \C$ if and only if it is projectively trivial in $\Mod \C$. \item If $M \in \fd \C$ or $N \in \fd \C$, then $f$ is injectively trivial in $\fp \C$ if and only if it is injectively trivial in $\Mod \C$. \end{enumerate} \end{lemma}

 \begin{proof} (1) We observe that $D \Tr M$ is finitely copresented and then lies in $\fp \C$ by Proposition~\ref{prop:fcg=fcp}.
-Then it follows from Corollary~\ref{cor:trivial}(1) that $f$ is projectively trivial in $\fp \C$ if and only if it is projectively trivial in $\Mod \C$.
+Then it follows from Proposition~\ref{prop:trivial}(1) that $f$ is projectively trivial in $\fp \C$ if and only if it is projectively trivial in $\Mod \C$.

 (2) If $N \in \fd \C$, it is finitely copresented by Proposition~\ref{prop:fcg=fcp}.
-We observe that $N$ is the direct sum of $D \Tr \Tr D N$ and some injective $\C$-module with $\Tr D N \in \fp \C$.
-Then it follows from Corollary~\ref{cor:trivial}(2) that $f$ is injectively trivial in $\fp \C$ if and only if it is injectively trivial in $\Mod \C$.
+Then it follows from Proposition~\ref{prop:trivial}(2) that $f$ is injectively trivial in $\fp \C$ if and only if it is injectively trivial in $\Mod \C$.

 If $M \in \fd \C$, its injective envelope in $\Mod \C$ lies in $\fp \C$ by Proposition~\ref{prop:fcg=fcp}.
 Then the result follows from Lemma~\ref{lem:trivial}. \end{proof}